-If you’re reading this article, you might be considering buying a new car.
+If you’re reading this article, you might be considering buying a new car because your mechanic said your current one is beyond repair.
 It’s not always an easy decision to make, and it can be expensive too.
 However, there are signs that indicate when it is time for a new vehicle- so read on!

 #1 The repair costs are too much